pdv/fugue.old2/README.md

 - "[Overtone](https://github.com/overtone/overtone) on the web"
 - A Clojurescript library for web midi and audio
-- A live music programming environment in the browser
+- *Soon: A self-hosted live music programming environment in the browser*

 #### Modeling synthesis with function composition
 ```clojure